 The Finance Directorate must be advised of the details of any new asset over $5,000 in value.

 New assets purchased by way of an official University Purchase Order or payment made through the Accounts Payable section are automatically identified as part of the operational processing within the Finance Directorate.
 Assets received by way of donation, construction or purchased by University issued Corporate Cards with a value in excess of $5,000 must be the subject of advice from the nominated responsible officer within each Portfolio/School or Section.
 An Asset Acquisition Form is available on the Finance Forms page.

 a.
 Donated Assets - assets donated to the University with a value in excess of $5,000 must be entered into the Asset Register.
 Advice by way of a completed Asset Acquisition Form must be provided to the Associate Director, Financial Accounting & Systems.

 b.
 Leased Assets - Only assets approved by the Chief Operating Officer/Chief Financial Officer which are subject to a Finance Lease are entered into the Asset Register.

 c.
 Assets on Loan to University - Assets on loan to the University are not added to the Asset Register.
-They should be recorded on the local Portfolio/Faculty and Section register and shown as 'On Loan to University'.
+They should be recorded on the local Portfolio/School and Section register and shown as 'On Loan to University'.

 d.
 Additions to existing assets - Upgrades or additions to existing assets over $5,000 in value and upgrades or additions that will take the original asset value over the $5,000 threshold by its inclusion must be added to the Asset Register.
 Advice by way of a completed Asset Acquisition Form must be provided to the Associate Director Financial Accounting & Systems.